-As at 31 December 2023, the Company's total assets less current liabilities were £135.29 million (31 December 2022: £135.11 million) and total current assets less current liabilities were £1.9 million (31 December 2022: £(2.5) million).
+As at 31 December 2024, the Company's total assets less current liabilities were £139.99 million (31 December 2023: £135.29 million) and total current assets less current liabilities were £4.7 million (31 December 2023: £1.9 million).
 The Directors have reviewed the financial projections of the Company from the date of this report, which shows that the Company will be able to generate sufficient cash flows in order to meet its liabilities as they fall due.

 The Directors have reviewed the operational resilience of the key service providers.
-The Management Engagement Committee considers the business continuity arrangements of the Company's key service providers at least annually.
+The Audit Committee and the Management Engagement Committee consider the business continuity arrangements of the Company's key service providers at least annually.

-The Directors have considered the liquidity profile stress testing which is described in the Viability Statement on page 24.
+The Directors have considered the liquidity profile stress testing which is described in the Viability Statement on page 23.

 As a consequence, the Directors believe that the Company continues to be well placed to manage its business risks successfully.
 In assessing the going concern basis of accounting, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future and for a period of 12 months from the date of the approval of this Annual Report.
-The outlook section of the Chairman's statement on page 6 details the expectations for 2024.
+The outlook section of the Chairman's statement on page 6 details the expectations for 2025.
 Accordingly, the Directors continue to adopt the going concern basis in preparing this Annual Report and Accounts.